chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 ## Examples of Good Corporate Open Source Contributions 🖼️

-There is no one solution for successful corporate open source partnerships.
-We need several innovative contribution strategies to add to the overall open source sustainability conversation.
-If you adhere to the best practices shared in this chapter, and generally the open source ethos, you can create a good collaboration plan for your organization.
+There is no universal formula for successful corporate open source partnerships.
+We need several innovative contribution approaches to improve the overall open source sustainability journey.
+If you adhere to the best practices shared in this chapter, and generally practice the open source ethos, you can create a good open source plan for your organization.

-The following are some examples of corporations sponsoring open source projects, selected from within the Python community.
+The following are some examples of corporations being good open source citizens in their sponsorship, selected from within the Python community.

 ### CPython Developer-in-Residence Program (PSF Sponsors: Google, Bloomberg, and Meta)

 One of the biggest success stories in the Python community is the [Python Software Foundation's (PSF)](https://www.python.org/psf-landing/) Developer in Residence (DIR)program.
-PSF is the non-profit organization that support the Python language and community.
-Corporate organizations can directly sponsor the PSF, and the PSF staff and board decide how to best use the funds to benefit the community.
+PSF is the non-profit organization that supports the Python language and community.
+Corporate organizations can directly sponsor the PSF, and the PSF staff members, with advice from the elected board of directors, decide the best ways to use the funds.

 The DIR program employs a developer for full-time hours with competitive pay to contribute to CPython and support the volunteer Python community.
-This is an expensive and ambitious program, and financial sponsorship provided at a "visionary" level by Google, Bloomberg, and Meta, allows for such no-strings-attached programs to improve OSS.
+This is an expensive and ambitious program, and financial sponsorship provided at a "visionary" level by Google, Bloomberg, and Meta, allows for such no-strings-attached programs.

 > The PSF and the Steering Council summarize the expected responsibilities of the DIR as follows:
 >